My mutt Ace was a fairly calm dog, but he used to have a few issues with acting overly excited! (2019 update: Ace has passed away.)

 And now we have a weimaraner who is pretty much a level 10+ as far as energy goes!
 Remy is go-go-go!

 The following are some things I’ve learned to do to help my dogs chill out.
 I hope you give some of these a try, too.

 I’ve said it many times, but walking my dog is so important.
-I notice a huge difference in Ace’s energy levels if he’s had a walk.
+I notice a huge difference in Remy’s energy levels if he’s had a long walk vs. a shorter walk.
 He is a different dog, depending on if he’s been cooped up or if he’s been able to run.
 I know it’s not an excuse for a dog to misbehave just because she hasn’t had enough exercise.
 But the less pent-up energy a dog has, the easier it will be to train her and encourage good behavior.

-2. Before heading out the door, make sure your hyper dog is calm.
+2. Before heading out the door, make sure your dog is calm.

 3. Don’t talk to your dog to get her more excited and even more hyper.

 I’ve made the mistake of saying things in a high-pitched, excited voice, like “Are we going to the park?” or “Are you ready, Remy?”
 All this does is encourage his unwanted behavior, because it puts him in a state of mind where he’s jumping, whining and pacing.

 If we are in the car, he is guaranteed to start trying to climb into the front or paw at me if I talk to him that way.
 It’s best to just ignore a dog.
 Going to the park is exciting enough for a dog, and she knows where she’s going.
 You don’t need to tell her 10 times.

 4. Enforce rules for your dog no matter where you are.